kyouryuukunn/renpy-ActionEditor/README.md

                  result of this is added to the rotate coordinate of the camera.
              """

+        def camera_relative_move(x, y, z, rotate=0, duration=0, warper='linear', subpixel=True, loop=False, x_express=None, y_express=None, z_express=None, rotate_express=None):
+            """
+             :doc: camera

+             Move the coordinate and rotate of a camera relatively and apply transforms to all 3D layers.

+             `x`
+                  the x coordinate of a camera relative to the current one.
+             `y`
+                  the y coordinate of a camera relative to the current one.
+             `z`
+                  the z coordinate of a camera relative to the current one.
+             `rotate`
+                  Defaul 0, the rotate of a camera relative to the current one.
+             `duration`
+                  Default 0, this is the second times taken to move a camera.
+             `warper`
+                  Default 'linear', this should be string and the name of a warper registered with ATL.
+             `subpixel`
+                  Default True, if True, causes things to be drawn on the screen using subpixel positioning
+             `loop`
+                  Default False, if True, this motion repeats.
+             'x_express'
+                 This should be callable, which is called with the shown timebase and the animation timebase, in seconds and return a number.
+The result of this is added to the x coordinate of the camera.
+             'y_express'
+                 This should be callable, which is called with the shown timebase and the animation timebase, in seconds and return a number.
+The result of this is added to the y coordinate of the camera.
+             'z_express'
+                 This should be callable, which is called with the shown timebase and the animation timebase, in seconds and return a number.
+The result of this is added to the z coordinate of the camera.
+             'rotate_express'
+                 This should be callable, which is called with the shown timebase and the animation timebase, in seconds and return a number.
+The result of this is added to the rotate coordinate of the camera.
+             """

         def layer_move(layer, z, duration=0, warper='linear', subpixel=True, loop=False, x_express=None, y_express=None, z_express=None, rotate_express=None):
             """
              :doc: camera